-A small number of students have their very specific needs met through highly personalised, alternative curriculum provision, usually away from the school environment.
+A small number of pupils have their very specific needs met through highly personalised, alternative curriculum provision, usually away from the school environment.
 This is used when a student’s condition (medical or emotional) requires that learning away from school is most appropriate, or where a history of disaffection with school and the curriculum offered, despite the application of integration strategies and in-school personalisation, indicates that alternative approaches are needed.

 The curriculum models for each year group are shown on the next few pages.
 Subject codes are explained at the end of each key stage section.
-The nominal number of students per teaching group (at the time of producing this report) and the hours per fortnight studied are shown on these diagrams.
+The nominal number of pupils per teaching group (at the time of producing this report) and the hours per fortnight studied are shown on these diagrams.

 Key Stage 3

 Year 7 Curriculum Model:

 Key to subject codes at key stage 3: